How to Make Cold Brew Coffee

-Cold brew coffee never gets hot and instead of brewing in just a few minutes, it’s slow-brewed and steeped over 12-15 hours.
-This translates to coffee that’s slightly less acidic, less bitter and sweeter, more full-bodied in flavor.
+Cold brew coffee never gets hot.
+Instead of brewing in just a few minutes, it’s slow-brewed and steeped over 12-15 hours.
+This translates to coffee that’s slightly less acidic and bitter.
+Instead, it’s sweeter and more full-bodied in flavor.

 But here’s why you’re really gonna love cold brew coffee.
 You can make a batch on Sunday and have fresh, homemade cold brew for the entire week.
 With no additional work.
 Awesome, right?

 Watch the video above to see how easy it is to make cold brew at home.
 Then give it a try.
 One thing to keep in mind is that you’re actually making cold brew concentrate.
 And this is pretty potent stuff.
 Only drink this straight up if you want to feel jittery and buzzy for the rest of the day (which I don’t recommend).

 Instead, what I recommend is to serve this up over ice or dilute 50/50 with water.
 I also recommend adding your favorite milk or creamer for a seemingly decadent, deliciously creamy, and definitely thirst-quenching beverage.

 A Few Tips for Making Cold Brew Coffee

 - Grind your beans at a medium coarse consistency ( the same consistency for brewing Chemex coffee).
 You don’t want finely ground coffee beans, which is what you’d use for drip coffee.
 I recommend this coffee grinder, if you’re looking to grab one.